 William Zhao

-The last decade has seen an extraordinary interest in the art of China, yet Hong Kong artists have been significantly overlooked in this bubbling and frothing phenomena.
+The last decade has seen an extraordinary interest in Chinese art, yet Hong Kong artists have been significantly overlooked.

-The title of the exhibition surely references Ai Weiwei's own fraught relationship with Chinese authorities, but also most obviously the frame he has provided to each artist and asked them to respond to.
-Typical of Ai Weiwei, the frame is not ordinary.
-Its cross-section would reveal an outline of China's border - the border which Hong Kong faces - thereby evoking the peripheral nature of Hong Kong's position to the Mainland.
-The thirteen works in the exhibition by some of Hong Kong's leading artists, including Frog King Kwok, Nadim Abbas and Map Office, each provide a considered response to Ai Weiwei's curatorial challenge; and in doing so they present an exhibition that emphasises how Hong Kong art has every reason to sit, not in some artistic island ghetto, but at the centre of any global discussion on art.
+The 13 works in the exhibition are by some of Hong Kong's leading artists, including Frog King Kwok, Nadim Abbas and Map Office.
+Each provide a considered response to Ai Weiwei's curatorial challenge, but they also emphasise how Hong Kong art has every reason to sit not in some artistic island ghetto but at the centre of any global discussion on art.

-William Zhao is the exhibition organizer for Framed.
-A friend of Ai Weiwei's, he discusses in this interview how the exhibition came about and why it is so interesting.
-Born in China, Zhao obtained his MBA in France, and he worked there for 11 years in the finance sector, before returning to Hong Kong in 2003 and moving full-time into the arts.
-While in France, Zhao became active in curating art exhibitions, advising the French Government Commission in charge of the Joint France-China Years 2001-2002 and the president of the Pompidou Centre, Jeans Jacques Aillagon, on the exhibition Alors, Chine.
-Following his return to Asia, Zhao devoted himself to advising collectors and writing on contemporary Chinese art.
-His writing regularly appears in publications such as Modern Weekly, Bazaar Art (China edition), and South China Morning Post.
-Zhou has also served as Vice Chairman-Asia of the Association of Guimet Museum (Paris), as a member of the Board of Directors of the Sovereign Art Foundation, Hong Kong, and Guest Creative Director for Bazaar Art.
-In a curatorial capacity, Zhao has curated a number of major exhibitions of Chinese artists, including most recently solo exhibitions for Liu Weijian, Zhang Huan, Zhan Wang, and Sun Xun.
+Zhao's writing regularly appears in publications such as Modern Weekly, Bazaar Art (China edition), and South China Morning Post.
+Zhou has also served as Vice Chairman-Asia of the Association of Guimet Museum (Paris), a member of the Board of Directors of the Sovereign Art Foundation, Hong Kong, and Guest Creative Director for Bazaar Art.
+In curatorial capacity, he has curated a number of major exhibitions of Chinese artists, including solo exhibitions for Liu Weijian, Zhang Huan, Zhan Wang, and Sun Xun.
+In this interview, Zhao discusses the origins and significance of Framed: Ai Weiwei and Hong Kong Artists.

 ADHow did you get involved in art?